Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ### Future Feature Considerations
-  - For adding future features I would like to implement a login and logout functionality and create a review system that allow users to imform me about improvement they would like to see in the game, I also would like to add more levels, I also would like to add a score board where player can compete to become top scorer.
+  - For adding future features I would like to add pagination and a password reset function that send an email to the user and logged them back in where they can set a new password.

 ## Technologies Used